Metastable phase separation and information retrieval in multicomponent mixtures: Stationarity conditions

 Phase separated states are stationary if conditions of chemical and mechanical balance are satisfied.
 Chemical balance implies that the exchange chemical potentials of any given species $i$ are the same across all compartments, i.e.,

 for all pairs of compartments $c$ and $c'$.
 Mechanical balance implies that the osmotic pressures of all compartments are identical, and so

 for all pairs of compartments $c$ and $c'$.

+We remark that the above conditions are necessary conditions for minimizing the free energy in Eq.~\eqref{eq:f_comp}, but they are not sufficient.
+This crucial distinction is sometimes overlooked in the literature \cite{zwicker2025physics, zwicker2022intertwined}, where it is stated that when Eqs.~\eqref{eq:chem_bal} and~\eqref{eq:press_bal} are satisfied the free energy is minimized.
+However, it is entirely possible that Eqs.~\eqref{eq:chem_bal} and~\eqref{eq:press_bal} are satisfied in a maxima or a saddle of the free energy.
+To guarantee that a stationary point is a minimum additional conditions must be tested, as we discuss later.

 To derive the above conditions, we determine how the free energy $\f$ changes in response to a small arbitrary perturbation that complies with the constraints of the system.
 In particular, consider a state $(\{w^{(c)}\},\{\phic\})$, and a perturbed state near it with compartment volumes $\tilde{w}^{(c)}={w}^{(c)}+{\epsilon}^{(c)}$ and compositions $\tilde{\phi}_i^{(c)}={\phi}_i^{(c)} + \delta_i^{(c)}$, where $|\epsilon^{(c)}|\ll 1$ and $|\delta_i^{(c)}|\ll 1$ are perturbation parameters.
 The perturbation must comply with the constraints in Eqs.~\eqref{eq:volfrac} and \eqref{eq:const}, which render $\delta_i^{(C)}$ and $\epsilon^{(C)}$ perturbation dependent functions, see Appendix~\ref{app:quadform} for explicit expressions.
-Then, evaluate the change in free energy, $\Delta \f = \tilde{\f}-\f$, to linear order in the perturbation, where $\tilde{\f}$ is the free energy of the perturbed state.
+Then, we evaluate the change in free energy, $\Delta \f = \tilde{\f}-\f$, to linear order in the perturbation, where $\tilde{\f}$ is the free energy of the perturbed state.
 The stationarity conditions are obtained by setting all linear terms in the expression of $\Delta\f$ to zero, see Appendix~\ref{app:stat}.
 Setting to zero the terms in $\delta_i^{(c)}$ returns the chemical balance conditions \eqref{eq:chem_bal}, and setting to zero the terms in $\epsilon^{(c)}$ returns the mechanical balance conditions \eqref{eq:press_bal}.
 In conclusion, the stationary states of the liquid mixture are found by solving Eqs.~\eqref{eq:chem_bal} and \eqref{eq:press_bal} together with the constraints ~\eqref{eq:volfrac} and \eqref{eq:const}.
+Notice that a homogeneous state is characterized by the same composition in each compartment: hence, the chemical and mechanical balance conditions are always satisfied, and all homogeneous states are stationary (see {\cblue SI~\ref{app:homo_stab}} for a more detailed discussion).